Networking

 • Monitor bandwidth and alerts to catch issues early.

-Segment and secure
+Segment and secure: secure camera network

 Keep surveillance traffic isolated from POS, guest, and staff networks.